-December 26th is the feast day of St Stephen, traditionally venerated as the protomartyr or first martyr of Christianity.
-A small church dedicated to the saint, Santo Stefano degli Abissini, stands in the Vatican City.
+December 26th is the Feast of St Stephen, traditionally venerated as the protomartyr or first martyr of Christianity.
+A small church dedicated to the saint, Santo Stefano degli Abissini (St Stephen of the Abyssinians), stands in the gardens of Vatican City.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and